-- Informal formative assessment is frequently given during ward-rounds and during surgery. - Formal formative assessment is increasingly becoming part of the suite of assessment processes in each surgical specialty.
-It involves a variety of mid-rotation Trainee evaluation processes which can be the same form as the end-of-rotation assessment, a modified form and/or a 360 degree process. - Three specialties also have an 'interim examination' which in each case is a hurdle requirement.
-These examinations are on basic sciences specific to their specialty. - Some specialties have already introduced workplace competency assessment processes such as Direct Observation of Procedural Skills (DOPS).
+- Informal formative assessment is frequently given during ward-rounds and during surgery - Formal formative assessment is increasingly becoming part of the suite of assessment processes in each surgical specialty.
+It involves a variety of mid-rotation Trainee evaluation processes which can be the same form as the end-of-rotation assessment, a modified form and/or a 360-degree process - three specialties also have an 'interim examination' which in each case is a hurdle requirements.
+These examinations are on basic sciences specific to their specialty - some specialties have already introduced workplace competency assessment processes such as Direct Observation of Procedural Skills (DOPS)

-The surgical supervisor and the regional committee of the relevant specialty board are responsible for the oversight of in-training assessment of specialist surgical trainees.
+The surgical supervisor and the regional committee of the relevant specialty board are responsible for the in-training assessment of Specialist Surgical Trainees.